Allscripts Leadership & Board of Directors

-Paul has served on multiple publicly traded, private company and nonprofit boards of directors for companies in healthcare information technology, patient monitoring, healthcare services, health care delivery, healthcare device and consumer Internet marketing.
+Paul has served on multiple publicly traded, private equity and nonprofit boards of directors, serving in the capacity of executive chairman of the board, chairman, and compensation committee chair.
+These companies spanned multiple industries: healthcare information technology, consumer goods, remote patient monitoring, healthcare services, health care delivery, healthcare device and consumer Internet marketing.

 As president of Allscripts, Rick Poulton is responsible for day-to-day operations of all business units.
 Rick initially joined Allscripts in 2012 as chief financial officer to oversee the company’s financial operations, business development and strategy.

 Rick served as the chief financial officer and treasurer for AAR Corp. after joining the company in 2006 as vice president of acquisitions and strategic investment.
 He spent more than ten years at UAL Corporation in progressively more senior financial and business development roles, including senior vice president of business development as well as president and CFO of the company's loyalty services subsidiary.
 He also served as vice president of finance for online retailer Ourhouse.com.
 Rick began his career in the audit practice of Arthur Andersen & Co., LLP, where he held multiple increasingly responsible positions.

 Rick has served on the board of the Juvenile Diabetes Research Foundation.
 He holds a Bachelor of Science degree in accounting, with honors, from Marquette University and a Master of Business Administration, with concentrations in strategy and finance, from Northwestern University’s Kellogg Graduate School of Management.